 Perhaps no one SaaS trend will define 2020 as acutely as the demand for mobile compatibility.
 SaaS integrations have enabled even small- and medium-sized businesses to adopt more mobile-friendly workspaces, such as remote work outside of the office and work during business travel.
 It makes sense that the next step in the move toward mobile accommodations is total software compatibility on smartphones, tablets and—in some cases—even wearable devices.
 The SaaS providers that will dominate their areas of expertise are therefore the ones that develop the best mobile user applications and experiences.

 What exactly has caused businesses to so suddenly place such high value on mobile SaaS options?
 Largely, the popularity of mobile-friendly workspaces reflects workers’ familiarity with these types of devices outside of work.
 Adopting smartphones into work atmospheres can, therefore, result in reduced learning curves when employees first start using a new tool.

-Adopting a custom mobile application as a service for your business is one way to ensure your teams have access to the software they need to perform their responsibilities—whether they’re on the road traveling or working in the coffee shop next door.
+Adopting custom mobile app development services for your business is one way to ensure your teams have access to the software they need to perform their responsibilities—whether they’re on the road traveling or working in the coffee shop next door.
 As opposed to hiring a team of developers and creating an app on your own, enlisting the aid of app development professionals gives you access to comprehensive analytics, DevOps support and general upkeep and maintenance, allowing you and your teams to focus on what really important—getting work done and satisfying your customers.